HEALTH COMES FIRST

 Our class discussions will only work well if you have these readings physically in front of you.
 Therefore, please remember these rules: 1) Copy and print all of the readings on this site that are marked PRINT (otherwise, you do not need to copy them—but I will assume that you have READ them.
 Should there be a quiz?); 2) Bring each required reading to class on the day we are scheduled to discuss it.

 Please do not use Kindles, Laptops, I-Phones, or similar electronic devices in our seminar.
 In particular, any use of Zoom will interfere with my Zoom communications with your classmates.

 I love to look at things.
 We will watch some films and TV series.
 I have included other types of media on the Course Syllabus.
-Several are on Course Reserve in the Hesburgh Library.
 I encourage you to use visual and audio media when you lead class discussions.
 Please send me the relevant photos and links beforehand, and I will post them on this Syllabus.

 I also love discussions.
-Since this is a seminar and not a lecture class, all of our class sessions will be based on discussion.
+All of our class sessions will be based on discussion.
 I will give no lectures.
 Each of you will have the honor of serving as a discussion leader several times during the semester.
 To the extent that I am able, I will resist the temptation to monopolize discussion.
-Your challenge, if you will accept it, is to restrain me when I fail.
+Your challenge, if you will accept it, is to restrain me if I fail.
 By the end of our class, you should not need me at all!